mertpinarbasi/mertpinarbasi/README.md

 Student at Dokuz Eylül University Computer Engineering Department.

 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning javascript and nodejs.
+- 🌱 I’m currently learning javascript vue.js and node.js.
 - 💞️ I’m looking to collaborate on any web development project which includes modern web frameworks.

 ### Connect with me: